 Their sole purpose is to hold lamps, remote controls, cups, food, magazines…

-Holy crap, end tables have a big responsibility!
+Holy crap, end tables have an enormous responsibility!

 Then I would come home and be resigned with our humble little Sanford and Son end tables.

 So recently, I have been busy painting furniture as most of you know.
-I have turned several pieces in my home that were destined for furniture hall of shame into pretty awesome key pieces.
+I have turned several pieces in my home that were destined for the furniture hall of shame into pretty exceptional key pieces.